RomanHargrave/bitwarden-rs-nginx-docker/README.md

 Practically speaking, there should be no friction resulting from changes to `$DOMAIN`; hoever, the certbot renewal INIs for any historic value of `$DOMAIN` will persist, resulting in renewal errors.

-On the subject of multiple current of historic values for domains, the current design does not accomodate multiple values for `$DOMAIN`.
+On the matter of previously used domains, the current design does not accomodate multiple values for `$DOMAIN`.
 `-d $DOMAIN` is passed directly to certbot, and the manner in which bitwarden\_rs interprets the value for `$DOMAIN` may limit the ability to pass multiple values in some fashion via the variable.